 Types of brachytherapy:

-- High-dose radiation brachytherapy lasts about 30 minutes.
+- High-dose rate brachytherapy lasts about 30 minutes.
 Your doctor inserts the radioactive material into the prostate.
 The doctor may use a computerized robot to do this.
 The radioactive material is removed right away after treatment.
-This method often requires two treatments spaced 1 week apart.
+This method often requires 2 treatments spaced 1 week apart.